The importance of vaccines

 Hep A vaccine.
 It protects against hepatitis A.

 Human papillomavirus (HPV) vaccine.
-It protects against HPV, which is linked to cervical cancer and other cancers.
+It protects against HPV, which is linked to genital warts, cervical cancer, and other cancers.

 Seasonal influenza vaccine.
 It protects against different flu viruses.

-A child's first vaccination is given at birth.
+A child's first vaccine is given at birth.
 Vaccines are scheduled throughout childhood.
 Many start within the first few months of life.
-By following a regular schedule and making sure your child is immunized at the right time, you are ensuring the best defense against dangerous childhood diseases.
+By following a regular schedule and making sure your child is immunized at the right time, you are making sure that your child has the best defense against dangerous childhood diseases.

 Reactions to vaccines